 - 1 tablespoon flax seed powder, plus warm water

-Recipe #1 - Mushroom, Cashew & Soya Mince Veggie Burgers
+Recipe 1: Mushroom, Cashew and Soya Mince Veggie Burgers

 - Empty the cashew nuts, sunflower seeds and pumpkin seeds into a food processor and grind them into a rough powder.
 It's up to you how fine you want to process them, depending on what sort of texture you prefer in the burger.

-- Add the ground almonds, salt and mushrooms - whizz again.
+- Add the ground almonds, salt and mushrooms, then whizz again.

-- In a measuring jug place dried TVP mince or soya mince up to the 200ml level, add a stock cube and cover with boiling water.
+- In a measuring jug, place dried TVP mince or soya mince up to the 200 milliliter level, add a stock cube and cover with boiling water.
 You want just enough water to hydrate the mince without it being too soggy.
 Start by adding a small amount of water and mix it in.
 You'll soon know if you've added too much water because it won't get absorbed.

 - In a separate jug or cup place 1 tablespoon of flax seed power and add a tiny amount of warm water, just enough to make it into a paste.
 This is the magic ingredient which will bind the other ingredients together and allow you to make lovely burgers which hold together nicely.